 Here is what I suggest: Give it a try.
 Find a place where you can discover some quiet.
 Hey!
 Don’t start with me about why you can’t.
 I have five children, a husband, 3 dogs, 2 cats, 2 rabbits, a hamster, a toad and 2 neighbors who hate us and I can find silence.
 Granted, I usually have to get in my car and drive away from all of that in order to find it, but I can find it.
 And yes, I managed to find it when my kiddos were younger, too, not just now that they are old enough to understand the look I get when I need a quiet place!

 So get out there and find a quiet spot.
 It doesn’t have to be in the mountains, on the beach or near a brook, although for some people the landscape can be helpful.
 You do not have to strike a pose and make “owmmmm” sounds.
 You simply have to sit quietly, breath slow and easy, and disallow the narrative to take over.
 That is the most difficult part because once you become quiet your mind becomes ultra productive.
 It can be tempting to follow one or two of those productive thoughts to see where it takes you.
 Keep in mind that the point is not to be productive, it is to be silent.

 There is a power in silence that you will not find elsewhere.
 And I’m quite certain that those of you who know me are thinking, “Maybe so, but how would you know?” because I am typically quite a chatterbox and am skilled at shattering any silence.
 But seriously, answers come to you when you are quiet.
-Strength builds in your soul, and you connect with something… the universe, maybe… I’m sounding all Buddha-ish again, and I don’t mean to give that “New Wave” impression.
-Silence is much more than that, and it is so worth it.
+Strength builds in your soul, and you connect with something… the universe, maybe… I’m sounding all Buddha-ish again, but that’s okay.
+Silence is so worth it.